 - Meteorites containing small round particles are known as chondrites and form about 86% of those falling on Earth.

-- Those similar in appearance to small igneous rocks are called achondrites and believed to be the crustal material of asteroids.
+- Those similar to small igneous rocks are called achondrites and believed to be the crustal material of asteroids.

 - Meteorites originating from the core of asteroids are known as iron meteorites and form about 5% of the meteorites that fall.

 It was found in the Allan Hills, Antarctica in December 1984.
 Meteorite hunters of the United States working on ASMNET project discovered this meteorite.
 When discovered, its mass was 1.93 kilograms and its rock was reportedly one of the oldest forms.
 This meteorite was supposed to have come from Mars.

 Later, it was believed to consist of some traces of the life on Mars and this made ALH 84001 all the more famous.

 It is believed to have landed on Earth about 80,000 years ago.
 In 1955, it was declared as a national monument and has since then been attracting visitors from different parts of the world.